Harong Hurong

 Harong Hurong (হারং হুরং) is the name of an ancient cave in the Sylhet region of Bangladesh.
-The word Harong Hurong are the two dialects of two ancient Sylheti word.
-In Sylheti language, the word 'harong' means narrow or alternative route, and 'hurang' means 'tunnel'.
-That is, the word 'harong hurong' refers to the alternative tunnel way.
-There is a legend that, in 1303, when the king of Gour Govinda heard the news of Shahjalal's arrival in the region, he along with his army fled through the tunnel and was missing forever.
+In Sylheti 'harong' means narrow or alternative route and 'hurang' means 'tunnel'.
+There is a legend that, in 1303 when the king of Gour Govinda heard the news of Shah Jalal's arrival in the region he and his army fled through the tunnel and disappeared forever.

 Etymology

-Hurong (হুরং) is the Sylheti dialectical form of the word (সুড়ঙ্গ literally meaning tunnel), and the word Hurong is used to mean (সাঁকো) the bamboo bridge in many areas of Sylhet and Sunamganj.
-So, if Hurong means a landscape or alternative route through a barrier, then Harong-Hurong describes an alternative tunnel route.
+Hurong (হুরং) is the Sylheti dialectical form of the word (সুড়ঙ্গ literally meaning tunnel), and is used to mean (সাঁকো) the bamboo bridge in many areas of Sylhet and Sunamganj.
 The tunnel is known by the people of the garden as "Gaur Govind Radha Cave"; where every Saturday and Tuesday they offer worships.

 Location

 Harong Hurong tunnel is located in the remote area of Malnicherra, the first commercial tea estate in the subcontinent.
 This tunnel is located south of Telihathi, next to section No-14 of the Hiluachara Tea Garden.